 “The overall quality was excellent.
 I can't wait to come back!” —2013 participant

 Read more testimonials here.

-Thomas Hehir is Silvana and Christoper Pascucci Professor of Practice in Learning Differences at HGSE.
+Thomas Hehir is the Silvana and Christopher Pascucci Professor of Practice in Learning Differences at HGSE.
 Hehir has more than 30 years of experience in instruction, administration and research.
-He served as director of the U.S. Department of Education's Office of Special Education Programs where he was responsible for federal leadership in implementing the Individuals with Disabilities Education Act (IDEA).
+He served as director of the U.S. Department of Education’s Office of Special Education Programs, where he was responsible for federal leadership in implementing the Individuals with Disabilities Education Act (IDEA).
 An advocate for children with disabilities in the education system, he has written on special education, special education in the reform movement, due process and least restrictive environment issues.

 David Rose is Lecturer on Education at HGSE and Co-founding Director and Chief Scientist of Cognition & Learning at CAST (Center for Applied Special Technology).
-Rose helped to found CAST in order to expand opportunities for students with disabilities through the innovative development and application of technology.
+Rose helped to found CAST to expand opportunities for students with disabilities through the innovative development and application of technology.
 Rose specializes in developmental neuropsychology and in the universal design of learning technologies.
-He applies CAST's work in neural networks and learning to both the design and the content of his teaching at HGSE.
+He applies CAST’s work in neural networks and learning to both the design and the content of his teaching at HGSE.
 He also serves as a member of several public-policy initiatives to promote the adoption and dissemination of the principles of universal design.

 Patricia Lampron, Principal, Dr. William Henderson Inclusion Elementary School

 Grace Meo, Senior Director of Professional Learning and Outreach Services, CAST

 Jon Mundorf, Fifth Grade Teacher, Collier County Public Schools